Brett Kearney: 2003-2005

 Kearney made his First Grade Debut in round 1 of the 2003 NRL season for South Sydney against the Canterbury-Bankstown Bulldogs at Telstra Stadium.
-Kearney made a total of 28 appearances for South Sydney as the club struggled towards the bottom of the table finishing last in 2003 and 2004.
+Kearney made a total of 28 appearances for South Sydney as the club struggled towards the bottom of the table, finishing last in 2003 and 2004.

 2006-2014

 Signing with the Cronulla-Sutherland Sharks, Kearney had limited opportunity in 2006, with the exception of injuries.
 In 2007, with a positional change to fullback, Kearney was a regular in the first grade side until he suffered injury during the season.
-At fullback, "BK" has made inroads in attack scoring several tries.
-He scored a superb hat trick in the 2007 game against St. George Illawarra Dragons showing his ability in attack.
+At fullback, "BK" made inroads in attack, scoring several tries.
+He scored a superb hat trick in the 2007 game against St. George Illawarra Dragons, showing his ability in attack.

 In 2008, Kearney was selected to play in the annual City vs Country match.
 At club level, Kearney made 20 appearances for Cronulla in the 2008 NRL season and scored 10 tries as the club reached the preliminary final but were defeated 28-0 by Melbourne at the Sydney Football Stadium.

 In the 2009 NRL season, Kearney suffered a season-ending injury in round 1.

 In 2010, he joined Super League club Bradford.
 After featuring for the at stand-off at the start of his Bulls career he was shifted to his natural position of full back midway through the 2010 season.
 After Mick Potter took over, Kearney featured almost exclusively as a full back in 2011.

 In 2011, Kearney signed a new three-year deal with Bradford.

 Return to Australia

 In 2015, following five seasons in the Super League, Kearney returned to Australia after being linked to Illawarra Coal League team, the Collegians.

-In 2018, Kearney returned to his junior club the Kincumber Colts.
+In 2018, Kearney returned to his junior club, the Kincumber Colts.

-Year Breakdown with the Bradford Bulls:
+The table below shows the year-by-year breakdown of Kearney's time with the Bradford Bulls: